 In order to change your behaviours, you will need to believe it is important enough to make that change, and have confidence in your ability to make the change.
 Identifying the thoughts and feelings behind the behaviour will help you to understand and work on your reactions as a whole.
 Some of these thoughts and feelings can help survivors to cope and to process what has happened safely.
 Others may cause the survivor further distress or be harmful.
-What we are thinking directly impacts how we feel and then in turn how we behave.
-Exploring what our thoughts are whether they are conscious or unconscious believes can enable us to challenge unhelpful thinking habits.

-- Write down some of the behaviours that you find yourself doing. - Ask yourself what the reasons behind those behaviours are. - Think about how they, and the behaviours they are causing, are making you feel in the short and long-term. - Evaluate them; are they helpful or unhelpful?
+- Write down some of the behaviours that you find yourself doing - Ask yourself what the reasons behind those behaviours are - Think about how they, and the behaviours they are causing, are making you feel in the short and long-term - Evaluate them; are they helpful or unhelpful?